Meet the lawyer who's trying to flag judges who harass their clerks

 "It's a Band-Aid over a bullet hole," she said, because judges who are not singled out by name, in public, after complaints, can simply hire more clerks who are in the dark about possible mistreatment.

-It's not clear how many students will adopt the Legal Accountability Project database — which currently requires them to pay $20 to access — but Shatzman says it's a place to turn for information about a setting that's been shrouded in secrecy.
+Shatzman said so far, more than 900 students have registered for the Legal Accountability Project database — which currently requires them to pay $20 to access.
+Shatzman said it can be a place to turn for information about a setting that's been shrouded in secrecy.

 Were you harassed or bullied by a federal judge or do you know someone who was?
 We want to hear about your experience.
 Your name will not be used without your consent, and you can remain anonymous.
 Please contact NPR by clicking this link.